tanwm98/INF2008_P2_3_ML/README.md

 - Implement ensemble techniques to combine predictions from multiple models
 - Explore deep learning models like LSTM for better time-series modeling
-- Add macroeconomic indicators such as GDP growth and geopolitical risk indices
+- Add macroeconomic indicators such as LSE/EURO STOXX 50 and geopolitical risk indices
 - Create a web-based dashboard for real-time predictions
-- Deploy the model as an API service

 ---